mbforbes/website-3/posts/writing/travel/2022-serbia.md

 [^yugobrut]: [The Avala Tower](https://en.wikipedia.org/wiki/Avala_Tower) could potentially take the cake for Belgrade's coolest building, but it's a 30-minute drive out of the city so I'm not counting it.
 That tower was featured in MoMA's awesome exhibition, _[Toward a Concrete Utopia: Architecture in Yugoslavia, 1948–1980](https://www.moma.org/calendar/exhibitions/3931)._

-Second, even though it's still a functional apartment building, the area around it is destroyed.
+Second, even though it's still a functional apartment building, the area around it is all but destroyed.

 {% img [
     "/assets/posts/2022-serbia/b-tower-surrounding.moz80.jpg",